-- 1975: A community driven master plan was created to guide Couch Park's design and construction.
-Metropolitan Learning Center students helped with design ideas and residents of the surrounding neighborhood participated in the construction of the park and in the building of its play structure.
+Couch School became a special school in 1968 and in 1974, its name changed to the Metropolitan Learning Center (MLC), leaving only the park with Couch's name.
+In 1975, a community-driven master plan was created to guide Couch Park's design and construction.
+MLC students helped with design ideas and residents of the surrounding neighborhood participated in the construction of the park and in the building of its play structure.
 Three pieces of artwork were installed in the park: a steel sculpture by David Cotter, mosaic tiles by Jere Grimm, and carved wooden pillars by William Moore, Eric Jensen, and Brent Jenkins that supported the playground shelter.

 - Universally accessible unitary play surfacing